homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 - Hey Siri, turn on [device name]
 - Hey Siri, [device name] , turn off
 - Hey Siri, [device name] , set [auto, heat, cool] mode
+- Hey Siri, [device name] , set rotation speed to [value from 1 to 8]

+You can also combine several commands into one:
-- Hey Siri, [device name] , set rotation speed , [value from 1 to 8]
+- Hey Siri, [device name] , set [auto, heat, cool] mode and rotation speed to [value from 1 to 8]

 </details>